kayousterhout/trace-analysis/index.md

 ## Performance Visualization

-To understand Apache Spark's performance, I wrote a suite of visualization tools.
+To understand Apache Spark's performance, I wrote a <a href="https://github.com/kayousterhout/trace-analysis">suite of visualization tools</a>.
 Those tools are now deprecated, because the visualization is now part of Spark's UI.
 You can visualize how the tasks in a stage are spending their time, click on the detail page for a particular stage, and then click on the "Event Timeline" link.
 The UI will display a timeline like this: